ronna-s/go-ood/README.md

 make test-maze
 ````

-When your test passes (it only tests very basic navigation), run:
+When your test passes (it only tests basic navigation), run:
 ```bash
 make run-maze > tmp/maze.html
 ```